Home

 Hi

 My name is Bjørn Grinde.
-I am a retired (but still active) scientist from the Division of Mental and Physical Health, Norwegian Institute of Public Health, and a professor emeritus from the University of Oslo.
+I am a retired (but still active) scientist from the Division of Mental and Physical Health, Norwegian Institute of Public Health, and a Professor Emeritus from the University of Oslo.

 "